 Girlguiding Devon Camp Site

 There is camp equipment for hire, sufficient for twenty-four people.
-This includestwo gas boilers, a 2-burner gas stove, another gas stove with small oven and a gas fridge, but excludes tents.
+This includestwo gas boilers, a 2-burner gas stove, another gas stove with small oven, but excludes tents.
 Also on-site are pioneering equipment, (which includes materials for making bridges, chariots, rafts - and more), a Fitness Trail and an Orienteering Trail and the Taw Bottom Challenge.
 This is based on backwoods skills; all equipment and instructions are provided and badges can be ordered on completion.
 Archery instruction is available on request.

 The Longhouse is a good-sized wooden building which has a fully equipped catering-style kitchen, an activity room and a covered dining/activity area outside.
 It can be booked separately from the camping sites.
 There are facilities for the disabled.
 The car park is large enough for coaches as well as a good number of cars and minibuses.
 A 2-berth caravan may be hired for additional accommodation.